-Mariah Carey Denies Cannon Custody Battle Amid News May Lose Recording Contract
+Mariah Carey Denies Cannon Custody Battle, Might Lose Recording Contract

 — People Magazine (@people) February 28, 2017

-Additional reports regarding Mariah and her ex, who have always remained amicable, included a tabloid rumor spurred on by the National Enquirer that Carey and Cannon were now embroiled in a new custody battle over their twins Moroccan and Monroe.
+Additional reports regarding Mariah and her ex, who have always remained amicable, included a tabloid rumor spurred on by the National Enquirer that Carey and Cannon were now embroiled in a new custody battle over their twins, Moroccan and Monroe.

 Mariah Carey squashed accusations about a possible custody battle against Nick Cannon https://t.co/jrpaOApwiv pic.twitter.com/zdMQM1wwCk